 When content like this is accessed over SSL you’ll see mixed content warnings in some browsers.
 The fix is simple, just drop the protocol from the beginning.
 For example:

-The external resource will then be requested with whichever protocol the page was requested with, i.e. either https or http.
-So it’ll work just fine with or without SSL.
+The external resource will then be requested with whichever protocol the page was requested with, either https or http.
+It’ll work just fine with or without SSL.

 Some additional tips